Electrical Engineering 128 — Feedback Control Systems (4 Units)

 Usefulness for Research or Internships

-This course applies your skills to real-world, physical applications, and therefore is useful for internships and research.
+This course applies your skills to real-world, physical applications, with significant projects that can be helpful for internships and research.